 GeneCards Summary for BBS12 Gene

 BBS12 (Bardet-Biedl Syndrome 12) is a Protein Coding gene.
-Diseases associated with BBS12 include bbs12-related bardet-biedl syndrome and bardet-biedl syndrome 12.
+Diseases associated with BBS12 include Bardet-Biedl Syndrome 12 and Bardet-Biedl Syndrome.
 Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
 An important paralog of this gene is CCT3.

 Component of the chaperonin-containing T-complex (TRiC), a molecular chaperone complex that assists the folding of proteins upon ATP hydrolysis.
-As part of the BBS/CCT complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia.
-Involved in adipogenic differentiation.
+As part of the TRiC complex may play a role in the assembly of BBSome, a complex involved in ciliogenesis regulating transports vesicles to the cilia (PubMed:20080638).
+Involved in adipogenic differentiation (PubMed:19190184).